Welcome, Fall 2019 Students!

 Organizing and managing large quantities of data using computer programs is increasingly essential to all scientific and engineering disciplines.
 Students learn how to design data structures for representing information in computer memory, emphasizing abstract data types and their implementation, and designing algorithms using these representations.
 Topics include recursion, asymptotic analysis of algorithms, lists, stacks, queues, trees, hashing, priority queues, and graph data structures.

-This course is taught using Java programming language, and assumes that students have had at least one semester course in Java programming language (Introduction to CS course).
+This course is taught using Java programming language, and assumes that students have had at least one semester course in Java programming language (Introduction to Computer Science course).
 All programming assignments are given in Java and students need to be able to write fairly involved programs from the very first project.

 Upon completion of this course, students will have a strong understanding of: